beginning of content

 What is a myringoplasty?

-A myringoplasty is an operation to repair a hole (perforation) in your eardrum.
+A myringoplasty is a procedure to repair a hole (perforation) in your eardrum.

 You should have less risk of repeated ear infections and your hearing may improve.